-My creative process is a little…messy.
-It’s completely the opposite of the rest of my life which is precisely planned with a series of lists and Excel spreadsheets.
-My most recent, messy creation: Coconut Mocha Pie.
+My creative process is a little...messy.
+It's completely the opposite of the rest of my life which is precisely planned with a series of lists and Excel spreadsheets.
+My most recent, messy creation: Chocolate Coconut Pie with Dalgona Coffee Topping!

-This Coconut Mocha Pie has a toasted coconut pastry crust filled with dark chocolate custard, topped with dalgona coffee swirled with whipped coconut cream!
-It’s toasted coconut meets a mochaccino and I am HERE for it!!
+This Chocolate Coconut Pie has a toasted coconut pastry crust filled with dark chocolate custard, topped with dalgona coffee swirled with whipped coconut cream!
+It's toasted coconut meets a mochaccino and it's irresistible!!

 I used desiccated (dried) coconut in the crust, as I didn’t want the texture or the added sweetness of regular sweetened coconut.
 If you can’t find desiccated coconut, you can find it here.